-Tap the Text Format icon at the bottom of the screen, and center align the text.
-Then, tap Font to bring up a list of fonts from Typekit.
+Tap the text format icon at the bottom of the screen and center align the text.
+Then, tap Font to bring up a list of fonts from Adobe Typekit.
 Choose Source Sans Pro > Source Sans Pro Bold.

 Follow the same process to change the text at the bottom of the page to say Out of Our Minds, Into the World.

 Tip: You can add more fonts by tapping Add in the Font menu and choosing from the list of over 100 free fonts from Typekit that are included in your Creative Cloud membership.

 Tap the send icon at the top of the screen and choose Send to InDesign.
 A few moments later your layout will open on your desktop.

 In InDesign, open the CC Libraries panel (Windows > CC Libraries).
 Use colors from the Good magazine library to create a gradient and fill the background rectangle and text.
 Then use the Gradient tool to adjust the angle of the gradient to run from corner to corner.